JoeSuber/OpenCV-Max-Build-Package-/README.md

 --- I would do these 1 or 2 at a time to witness results ----

-sudo apt-get -y install autoconf2.13 autoconf-archive gnu-standards
+sudo apt-get -y install autoconf2.13 autoconf-archive gnu-standards libclp-dev libcoinutils0 libcgl0 libvol0

 sudo apt-get -y install libtool graphviz default-mta gfortran libgmp10 libatlas-base-dev libeigen3-dev